1. Blog

 As you probably know, your pooch likes to eat or chew on the things they encounter in their environment.
 This is one of the ways they experience what’s around them.
 Sometimes, it can be hard to keep them from ingesting something that could be harmful to them.

 They might ingest moldy foods if they get into the trash or eat something outdoors.
-Additionally, they can get into moldy refrigerated food that you throw out, and they can also encounter that in compost piles.
+Additionally, they can get into moldy refrigerated food that you throw out.
+They can also encounter that in compost piles.

 It’s also possible that their dry dog food can develop mold growth that can be harmful.
 Aflatoxins can grow on fillers used in kibble like corn.
 Even if it’s not visible to the naked eye, it can still be present.
-You’ll want to keep your pet food fresh, and it’s best to choose foods that are well-sealed.
+Keep your pet food fresh and well-sealed.

 Trash cans that have locking lids can prevent access to toxic substances that you throw out.
 If you have a compost pile, you might want to put a fence around it or otherwise prevent your dog from gaining access to it.